ghgemmer/yotagrabber/output/Readme.txt

                     Usually From and To Date will now appear.
-                    "At dealer" - The car is at the dealer The above "Shipping Status" defintions were copied and pasted from another developers spreadsheet
+                    "At dealer" - The car is at the dealer The above "Shipping Status" defintions were copied and pasted from another developers spreadsheet infoDateTime -  the date and time that the row was gotten from the toyota website.

 For issues or questions contact ghgemmer@gmail.com
 See github repository https://github.com/ghgemmer/yotagrabber